DongheeKang/MLOps_Note/gitlab_study_note.md

 GitLab Shell handles git SSH sessions for GitLab and modifies the list of authorized keys.
 GitLab Shell is not a Unix shell nor a replacement for Bash or Zsh.
 ### Consul
 Consul is a service networking solution to automate network configurations, discover services, and enable secure connectivity across any cloud or runtime.
+DB service discovery and health checks/failover

 ### Gitlab Pages
 One can publish static websites directly from a repository in GitLab